ScottLogic/blog/_posts/2025-11-28-testing-open-source-llms-with-ragas.md

 ## The Role of InferESG

 InferESG served as the core system in our experiment.
 Under the hood, InferESG uses an agentic solver that breaks down the user’s request into specific subtasks and leverages various API calls to LLMs, each with task-specific system contexts.
-The system takes a primary sustainability document, analyses it, and generates a comprehensive greenwashing report.
+The system takes a primary sustainability document, analyses it, and generates a comprehensive report.
 This generated report then serves as the foundation for evaluating and comparing the performance of other large language models.

 To ensure the accuracy of our generated reports before using them to build our test dataset, we first created a benchmark report.
 In this benchmark, GPT-5 extracted all factual statements and classified them.
 A manual verification was conducted at the end to ensure the generated report was consistent and accurate.
 For a better understanding of this process, you can refer to our blog post [Beyond Benchmarks: Testing Open-Source LLMs in Multi-Agent Workflows](https://blog.scottlogic.com/2025/10/27/testing-open-source-llms.html), which provides a more detailed explanation of these steps.